Can we quit telling guys to ‘man up’?

 Man (Hasan Minaj) saying 'What does that even mean' (also captioned below) with perplexed look,

-But the term ended up being twisted into a put-down, to tell someone they should 'get over' whatever fears, pain or doubts they have and ‘harden up’, on their own.
+But the term ended up being twisted into a put-down, to tell someone they should get over whatever fears, pain or doubts they have and harden up, on their own.

 Sure, you could say that ‘stoicism’ and ‘self-reliance’ can be useful qualities sometimes.
 But really, to be happy, healthy and content humans we need to concentrate on things like our emotional intelligence, empathy, honesty, generosity, consideration and self-respect.